-375. When a minister or an elder in good standing, renounces the oversight of this church by joining another Christian body, his/her irregular conduct is noted in the record of the court having jurisdiction, and his/her name is removed from the roll.
-If a charge is pending against him/her, it may still be prosecuted.
-If the body that he/she joins is non-Christian, he/she may, with due notice, be declared no longer a minister or elder of the church, or be deposed, as the court may determine necessary in the interests of the honour of Christ and the Church. (see sections 252, 373, 441)
+375. When a minister or an elder in good standing, renounces the oversight of this church by joining another Christian body, or withdraws from the Christian church, their action is noted in the record of the court having jurisdiction, and their name is removed from the roll.
+In the case of a minister, a notice shall be sent to all presbyteries.
+If a charge is pending against them, it may still be prosecuted.
+If the body that they join is non-Christian, they may, with due notice, be declared no longer a minister or elder of the church, or be deposed, as the court may determine necessary in the interests of the honour of Christ and the Church. (see sections 252, 373, 441)